Self-publishing on Kindle with Amazon KDP is the only way to go. However, in my judgment, this is not always true.

 How people read ebooks

-The Kindle’s popularity as a reading device is predominantly in the United States and some other English language markets.
+The Kindle is a popular reading device, primarily in the United States and some other English-language markets.

-I live in Europe, and I have heard the same from some of my UK friends.
+I live in Europe and have heard the same from some of my UK friends.

 They rarely see people reading a Kindle.

-Among my friends and family, both in Switzerland and Australia, not a single person I know owns a Kindle.
+Not a single person I know among my friends and family, both in Switzerland and Australia, owns a Kindle.

-While waiting in airports in Europe, I have hardly ever seen anyone reading with a Kindle.
+While waiting in European airports, I have hardly ever seen anyone reading with a Kindle.

-On the occasions I have shown my old keyboard Kindle to my French-speaking friends, they usually have the same reaction.
+When I show my Kindle to my French-speaking friends, they usually have the same reaction.

 Their reasons are quite logical, though.

-Firstly, there is still a preference for books in Europe, so ebooks are struggling for acceptance.
+Firstly, there is still a preference for books in Europe, so ebooks are still struggling for acceptance.

 Secondly, though, they think a Kindle, in any form, including the Kindle Fire, looks and feels cheap and doesn’t do much.